 - Public relations: Public relations can be a great way to generate positive publicity for your law firm.
 You can use PR to promote your law firm in the news, on social media, and in other marketing channels.

-Example – Frank & Olsen: Personal Injury Lawyers
+Example – Frank & Olsen: Personal Injury Law Firm Marketing Plan

 Frank & Olsen is a personal injury law firm that serves the needs of individuals who have been injured due to the negligence of others.
 The firm is dedicated to providing its clients with the best possible legal representation and to obtaining the maximum compensation for their injuries.